harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 title: "How The Heck Does Vite Work - A comparison to Webpack"
 description: "I used Vite to build a new blazing fast blog ⚡, find out what I learnt and why Vite is the next big thing."
 publishDate: 1st Dec 2020
+head:
+- - meta
+  - name: description
+    content: "I used Vite to build a new blazing fast blog ⚡, find out what I learnt and why Vite is the next big thing."
+- - meta
+  - property: "og:image"
+    content: "/social/how-vite-works-social.png"
 ---

 # {{ $page.title }}